 The early year’s curriculum is carefully structured so that children are provided with opportunities to explore, experiment, plan and make decisions which enable them to learn, develop and progress.
 A balance between planned activities and those initiated by children is ensured.

-Using ‘Bold Beginnings’ as a starting point, the staff use a cycle of planning and reviewing provision to ensure that activities are well matched to children’s ever-changing needs and interests.
-A vibrant environment, indoors and out, and quality ‘first - hand experience’ to include caring for pet fish, a visit from a dinosaur, a picnic on the moon following a trip to the local supermarket in addition to a very exciting trip to the moon for a ‘real’ picnic, supports children’s learning and progress very effectively.
+Using ‘Development Matters 2021’ as a starting point, the staff use a cycle of planning and reviewing provision to ensure that activities are well matched to children’s ever-changing needs and interests.
+A welcoming environment, indoors and out, and quality ‘first-hand experience’ to include caring for a pet rabbit, a trip to the local supermarket, making home-made bread and visits from people in the local community, supports children’s learning and progress very effectively.